 This report was written by Claire Goodwin (thanks to Julia Nunn and Chris Wood for editorial comments).
-Photos are by Claire Goodwin.
+Photos are by Claire Goodwin and Daniel O'Neill.

-For more information on Seasearch Northern Ireland email: claire.goodwin@gmail.com.
+For more information on Seasearch Northern Ireland email: seasearchni@gmail.com.

-Strangford Seagrass Survey 2008
+Ballyhenry Seagrass Survey 2008/2009